 Where n_i is the number of credits for the i^{th} module in a given semester and g_i is the grade points earned for that module.

-- 4.4.2 The SGPA is rounded to the nearest second decimal place. - 4.4.3 The Overall Grade Point Average (OGPA) is reported on transcripts and Statement of Results that may be issued for each semester.
+- 4.4.2 The SGPA is rounded to the nearest second decimal place. - 4.4.3 The SGPA is reported on Statement of Results that may be issued for each semester.

 4.5 Unsatisfactory Standing and Academic Probation